-A student with questions or a complaint about sexual harassment/sexual violence should report to the Title IX Coordinator for sexual harassment/sexual violence complaints on campus.
+A. Complaints of Prohibited Sex Discrimination against a UMB Student should be reported to the Title IX Coordinator, who is responsible for overseeing and coordinating UMB's response to Prohibited Sex Discrimination inquiries and complaints.
 If the Title IX Coordinator cannot be reached or there is a role conflict, the Deputy Title IX Coordinator may be used as an alternate.